MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/folder.md

 A folder provides a hierarchical structure of the OM for organizing documents.
 Folders can contain other folders or documents.

-TODO: Update after CdmContainerDefinition is replaced by some intermediate base class
 ```
 public class CdmFolderDefinition extends CdmObjectDefinitionBase, CdmContainerDefinition
 ```